iterative/dvc.org/content/docs/command-reference/exp/show.md

 > You can exit this screen with `Q`, typically.

-As a quick way of reducing noise, `--only-changed` will drop any column with values that do not change across the shown experiments:
+As a quick way of reducing noise, `--only-changed` will drop any column with values that do not change across experiments:

 ```dvc
 $ dvc exp show --only-changed